ChrisTimperley/Wallace.jl/doc/manual/tutorials.rst

 ``MyTSPEvaluator`` instance, ready to be integrated into the algorithm under composition.

-The skeleton for our function should look something like the one shown below.
+The skeleton for our function should look something like that given below.

 ::